davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

         return np.inf
 ```

-This allows us to recover a plausible distribution consistent with the literature.<br><br>
+This allows us to recover a plausible distribution consistent with the literature.

-### 3.3 Why Generalized Gamma?
+### Why Generalized Gamma?

-While lognormal and Weibull are widely used, the **generalized gamma** provides:
+While lognormal and Weibull are widely used, the generalized gamma provides:

 - high flexibility in skewness
 - adjustable tail behavior